zdfowler/diedactic/README.md

 The scripts used here assume the following ports are open on localhost:

-- 5000 and 5443 for local docker registry
+- 5000 and 5443 for private docker registry
 - 6060 and 6061 for clair services

 Modify values in the `env` file that match your set up as needed.